gavincmartin/gavincmartin.com/content/home/experience.md

   Once I joined JPL full-time, I was given the opportunity to lead a small team of 4 engineers in developing activity planning software for the Europa Clipper mission.
 This task built upon my prior experiences in multi-mission ground software development and Europa Mission Planning.

-  As our team grew and I took on more systems architecture and engineering responsibilities, I formally transitioned to a Software Systems Engineering role.
+  As our team grew and I took on more systems architecture and engineering responsibilities, I formally transitioned to a Software Systems Engineering role (see above).
   """

 [[experience]]